Skip to content

 Introduction

-Rebound is a Compose recomposition budget monitor.
-It assigns each @Composable function a recomposition rate budget based on what that composable does, and alerts you when the budget is exceeded.
+Rebound helps you catch recomposition regressions before they ship.
+It assigns each @Composable function a recomposition rate budget based on what that composable does, and alerts you when the budget is exceeded in CI, Android Studio, or the CLI.

 A HomeScreen recomposing 10 times per second is a problem.
 A gesture-driven composable recomposing 10 times per second is fine.
 Same number, completely different situation.
 Flat thresholds cannot distinguish them.
 Rebound can.